-USCCE Digital Alarm Clock Radio
+USCCE Digital Alarm Clocks Radio

 Size: 4.25 x 2.56 inches | Operation: Manual| Additional features: Customizable alarms, FM Radio, USB charging ports and more.

-If space is limited, the USCCE Digital Best Alarm Clock Radio can help you make the most of it thanks to its featured 4.25-inch footprint.
-The small alarm clock is designed with a large dial (which doubles as a snooze button for easy tapping) to set the alarm and adjust the time.
+If space is limited, the USCCE Digital Best Alarm Clocks Radio can help you make the most of it thanks to its featured 4.25-inch footprint.
+The small best alarm clocks is designed with a large dial (which doubles as a snooze button for easy tapping) to set the alarm and adjust the time.
 There’s also an adjustable brightness dimmer and dual alarms, which is particularly noteworthy because in addition to being able to set two alarms, you can set them 7-5-2 (aka every day of the week, weekday, and weekend).

 Beyond its alarm capabilities, this clock has an FM radio and two charging ports, so it’ll help streamline your nightstand and ultimately save you major space.
 What the reviews say, Honestly, this is a little gem.
 It takes up very little real estate on the nightstand, yet the all-important time display is large enough to read easily at night or in the early morning fog.
 Probably the easiest alarm clock I’ve ever adjusted.